sandeepV2/react-design-patterns-2895130/Learning.md

  * useResourceHook (get user or product resource data) > 05_04e
  * useDataSourceHook (get datasources from API or local storage) > 05_05e

+**Functional Programming**

+>It is method of organising the code in way that,
+> minimizes state change, keeps functional components without the affect of external data(pure components).

+* Recursive Components > 06_02b
+  > Refers to themselves in the body of component.
+Ideal for dealing with nested object data.
+* Composition Components > 06_03b
+  > Create a different version of component reusing the same code (Ex: Version of button accross the UI).
+* Partialy applied components > 06_04b